wvirany/mini_projects/README.md

 # mini_projects
-A collection of mini projects (generally for the prupose of learning)
+A collection of mini projects (generally for the purpose of learning)